 - Length: 25 inches

-This recently redesigned, world-famous fin, when it comes to open-heel, The Mares Avanti Quattro are the best scuba fins because they combine a lot of other great attributes into the fin as well.
+This recently redesigned, world-famous fin, when it comes to open-heel, The Mares Avanti Quattro are the best diving fins because they combine a lot of other great attributes into the fin as well.

-I think one of the most pleasing things about this dive fin is that, despite being very robust and open-heel, they only weigh 0.9kg, so you can easily travel with them without worrying that you’re eating up too much of your checked bag allotment.
+I think one of the most pleasing things about the Mares Avanti is that, despite being very robust and open-heel, they only weigh 0.9kg, so you can easily travel with them without worrying that you’re eating up too much of your checked bag allotment.

-Great for a variety of conditions and dive types–drift, open-water, shore, and coldwater–if you’re looking for open-heel, these are the best scuba fins out there for the money.
+Great for a variety of conditions and dive types–drift, open-water, shore, and coldwater–if you’re looking for open-heel, these are the best diving fins out there for the money.

-One reviewer mentioned that these scuba fins made surface kicks difficult because they rest too near the top of the water while swimming prone.
+One reviewer mentioned that these scuba fins made surface flutter kick difficult because they rest too near the top of the water while swimming prone.

-It was the only negative review of its kind, but if you are planning on using these fins for snorkeling as well and are worried that cruising the reef from above could be a bit of a chore, you might want to consider another pair on this list.
+It was the only negative review of its kind, but if you are planning on using these fins for snorkeling as well and are worried that cruising the reef from above could be a bit of a chore (although I tend to use a combination of fin kick styles at the surface depending on the current and coral depth), you might want to consider another pair on this list.

-All in all these are a powerful pare of open-hell dive fins from a reputable dive sport brand.
+All in all these are a powerful pare of open-heel fins from a reputable dive sport brand.

-Best Hybrid Scuba Fins: Mares Superchannel Full Foot Scuba Fins
+Best Hybrid Fins: Mares Superchannel Full Foot Scuba Fins

 - Weight: 1kg